lopes-gustavo/Sudoku-Guru/README.md

 # Sudoku Guru

 I love solving Sudoku.
-Sometimes, I like to solve extreme hard ones.
+Sometimes, I like to solve extremely hard ones.
-The problem is that often, I find myself in a place where I don't know the next cell to solve and the tips only give you the number, instead of explaining why it was like that.
+The problem is, more often than I'd like to admit, I find myself in a place where I don't know the next cell to solve.
+And the tips only give you the result, not the explaination why it was like that.

 This project solves that.
 It's a sudoku teacher.